vishnu350/rs-mainspring-winder/README.md

 - Share your success/failure story on your using the RS winder for unknown mainsprings/barrels.
 - Offering to print or ship experimental 3D printed designs for me.

+Credits and thanks to the following folk:
-Thanks to Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
+- Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
 The same free Creative Commons licensing scheme is reused for this work.
+- AndyShap for sharing his setter bowl idea, providing the design files and wiki guides.